 Possibility of “drive-by pairing”: A user passing by a meeting room with an open door/“audio leak” could pair with the system and thus see content displayed in the room.
 Users in the room will see on-screen notifications about paired devices.
 The display name is taken from the device name on iOS and is thus not authenticated (easily changed).
 This could present security challenges in some situations.
 For security focused customers, we recommend waiting to deploy in scale until the end-user control is implemented.

 Pixelation and small changes (e.g mouse being moved) may generate new slides although it shouldn't.
 This is an area we are trying to improve.

 If two systems are enabling Intelligent Proximity in the same room, you will get interference.
 This may lead to problems with the discovery.
-Maximum one system should have Intelligent Proximity in the same room.
+Maximum of one system should have Intelligent Proximity in the same room.

 Where can I get more information?

 Further information is available on the Cisco website:

 How to fix "The Microphone format is not supported"